 In California, about 50% of individuals released from custody are convicted of a subsequent crime within three years of release—a statistic that has remained stubbornly high since the early 2000s.
 Organizations like Interface Children & Family Services (Interface), often in partnership with local government agencies like the Ventura County Probation Agency (VCPA), are working to reduce recidivism by providing individualized services to formerly incarcerated individuals, promoting family stability, and improving public safety.
 Social Finance partnered with Interface and Ventura County to establish Ventura County Project to Support Reentry, a program that has already enrolled over 340 individuals into reentry services at Interface.
 These service recipients are part of a study conducted by UCLA to understand the effectiveness of Interface reentry services compared to probation as usual.
 The project uses a Pay for Success mechanism through which impact investors provide upfront capital for services and are repaid by Ventura County to the extent that measurable reductions in recidivism are achieved.

 Detailed and purposeful data infrastructure and analysis procedures are essential to measure and analyze the results of this project.
 They have allowed UCLA, the project’s independent evaluator, to set up a rigorous evaluation; VCPA to assess and determine eligibility for clients; and Interface to enroll individuals into the project.
 Conversations with the project partners from Interface and VCPA reveal the significance of this data infrastructure, and the associated procedures and general orientation toward the importance of data, in making this project a success beyond the results of the evaluation.
-Through this project, we learned three important lessons, which we hope will help other practitioners using data to improve social outcomes.
+We learned three important lessons on using data to improve social outcomes through this project, which we hope will help other practitioners.

 1. Robust data can improve projects by helping you understand what’s working—and what can be improved